stefan-it/turkish-bert/README.md

 # ELECTRA

-In addition to the *BERTurk* models, we also trained ELECTRA small and base models.
+In addition to the *BERTurk* models, we also trained ELEC**TR**A small and base models.
 A detailed overview can be found in the [ELECTRA section](electra/README.md).

 # Evaluation